-..."Under the system of procedure established by the Judicature Acts no Judge of the High Court has any jurisdiction to rehear an order, whether made by himself or by any other Judge, the power to rehear being part of the appellate jurisdiction which is transferred by the Acts to the Court of Appeal"...
+'Under the system of procedure established by the Judicature Acts no Judge of the High Court has any jurisdiction to rehear an order, whether made by himself or by any other Judge, the power to rehear being part of the appellate jurisdiction which is transferred by the Acts to the Court of Appeal ...'

-So, the position as I understand it is that a judgment of an individual High Court Judge cannot be revisited by the same judge with the view of reversing it on the ground that it was wrongly decided.
+So, the position, as I understand it, is that a judgment of an individual High Court judge cannot be revisited by the same judge with the view of reversing it on the ground that it was wrongly decided.
 The proper remedy is an appeal.
-That is, I cannot reverse my decision made on 17th October 2002.
-This is however not the point here.
-I am being asked here to decide this application differently now that I have been made aware of section 29 of the Wills, Probate and Administration Act.
+That is, I cannot reverse my decision made on 17 October 2002.
+This is, however, not the point here.
+I am being asked here to decide this application differently now that I have been made aware of s 29 of the Wills, Probate and Administration Act.
 Can a trial judge of the first instance, as I am, do it?
 I find great difficulty in deciding this point.
-The terms of the Practice Direction is not clear on this point.
-My research can only point to the remark made by Sir Frederick Pollock in his work, A First Book of Jurisprudence 6th Edition at 321, cited by Slade, J. at 788 in Metropolitan Police District Receiver v.
-Croydon Corporation and Another cited above.
-The relevant part of his remark is in these terms-
+The terms of the Practice Direction are not clear on this point.
+My research can only point to the remark made by Sir Frederick Pollock in his work, A First Book of Jurisprudence (6th edn, 1929) p 321, cited by Slade J in Metropolitan Police District Receiver v Croydon Corporation [1956] 2 All ER 785 at 788.
+The relevant part of his remark is in these terms:

-..."the decisions of an ordinary superior court are binding on all courts of inferior rank within the same jurisdiction, and, though not absolutely binding on courts of co-ordinate jurisdiction authority nor on that court itself, will be followed in the absence of strong reasons to the contrary"...
+'... the decisions of an ordinary superior court are binding on all courts of inferior rank within the same jurisdiction, and, though not absolutely binding on courts of co-ordinate jurisdiction authority nor on that court itself, will be followed in the absence of strong reasons to the contrary ...'